 SEAT OF THE CUBAN NATIONAL ASSEMBLY OF PEOPLE’S POWER

 “Government of the People, by the People, and for the People.”

 “Values of collectivity and social consciousness”

 The great transformations that took place in Cuba since the triumph of the Revolution on January 1, 1959 led to an inclusive involvement of the people in the real management of society.
-On that basis, a new system emerged and developed with, as much as possible, direct democratic forms to the inevitably representative character that institutions should have in a modern democracy.
+On that basis, a new system emerged and developed with, as much as possible, direct democratic forms of public participaton providing a representative character that institutions should have in a modern democracy.

 Main Characteristics of the Cuban Electoral System

 As a result of such ideas, a new institutional and election system was enshrined in the Constitution of 1976, which was discussed by millions and passed by way of a referendum by over 97% of the electorate.

 The Communist Party of Cuba neither nominates nor campaigns for candidates.
 The Party is not an election party, but the historical heir of the Revolutionary Party that Jose Marti organized to unite Cubans and attain independence.